PELEE ISLAND, LAKE ERIE – I’ve only been in the Anchor and Wheel Inn restaurant for two minutes and I’m already in love.

 There’s also a small park with a patch of grass and a large rock with yellow lichen growing on it.
 Boonzijer pointed out small depressions in the rock, believed to have been used by aboriginal folks to pound grain or grind seeds for eating.

-Up the road we passed a large Inukshuk called “Stoneman” that looks out over Lake Erie.
+Up the road, we passed a large Inukshuk called “Stoneman” that looks out over Lake Erie.
 We also spot a popular tree that’s littered with old shoes.
 The story I was told is that the tree was diseased and was going to be taken down, so someone decided to turn it into a piece of art by tossing old shoes over it instead.
 The idea took off.
 This being Canada, someone has naturally tossed a pair of hockey skates on one of the branches.

 Pelee Island Winery sponsors an annual half marathon on the island each year.
-Boonzijer says she was told that a runner from Toronto arrived a few years ago and suddenly realized he had forgot his running shoes.
+Boonzijer says she was told that a runner from Toronto arrived a few years ago and suddenly realized he had forgotten his running shoes.

 “One of the islanders drove him to the shoe tree before the race started and he found a pair that fit, which he wore in the race.
 But I don’t know how he finished.”